grafana/loki/docs/sources/send-data/fluentbit/community-plugin.md

 ---
-title: Fluent Bit Community Plugin
+title: Fluent Bit community plugin
 menuTitle:  Fluent Bit Community Plugin
 description: Provides instructions for how to install, configure, and use the Fluent Bit Community plugin to send logs to Loki.
 aliases: